-Clara (Arterton) and her daughter Eleanor (Ronan) have been vampires for a long time.
-Looking to start a new life, they go on the run and end up in a sleepy seaside town, where Clara turns a run-down guest house into a bordello.
-When Eleanor reveals the truth about herself to a boy (Jones), however, word spreads and their past catches up with them…
+Clara (Arterton) and her daughter Eleanor (Ronan) have been vampires for a very long time.
+Looking for a fresh start, they wind up in a sleepy seaside town on the English coast, where Clara turns a run-down guest house into a makeshift bordello.
+When Eleanor reveals the truth about herself to a local boy (Jones), however, word spreads and their past threatens to catch up with them…

-Not just another vampire movie, Byzantium is seductive, stylish and quietly captivating.
-Arguably the best vampire movie since Let The Right One In.
+Seductive, stylish and quietly captivating, Byzantium is arguably the best vampire movie since Let The Right One In.